 Books have been a timeless preserver of literature, history, science, philosophy, and culture.
 They have become increasingly accessible over the years on a diverse range of topics.
-However, as books became more abundant, so has the volume destined for landfills.
+However, as books became more abundant, so has the volume destined for landfills instead of a library.

 But a group of Turkish garbage collectors would rather urge people to discard books in a library than a landfill.
 In the Turkish capital of Ankara, garbage collectors have joined forces to collect discarded books and reuse them to create a library.